 Ensure Yahoo doesn’t read your mail by heading to the Ad Interest Manager page and select opt-out on both the “Your Advertising Choices” and “Across The Web” sections.

-Ultimately, the traditional way to stop Yahoo from getting its hands on your data is to simply not create an account with them or use any of their services.
+Ultimately, the best way to stop Yahoo from getting its hands on your data is to simply not create an account with them or use any of their services.

-While you can attempt to remove all your data from various services, the truth is it’s not entirely possible to extinguish your digital footprint.
-Even after you’ve gone through the process of erasing your data, companies like Google may still retain it for around two months in its systems.
+While you can attempt to remove all your data from various services, the truth is it’s not possible to completely extinguish your digital footprint.
+Even after you’ve gone through the process of erasing your data, companies like Google may still retain it for up to two months.